Raoof128/ESAG/docs/ARCHITECTURE.md

 ## Error handling & logging

-- DNS errors are surfaced as `DNSLookupError` or `TXTRecordNotFound`, enabling clean CLI messaging.
+- DNS errors are surfaced as `DNSLookupError` or `TXTRecordNotFoundError`, enabling clean CLI messaging.
 - Logging is centralized through the standard library and can be elevated with `--verbose`.

 ## Extensibility